jetbrains-academy/flask-app-course/Building the API/CRUD operations on DB - get/task.md

 1. Implement the `get` method that will take all the data from the shelf and return a dictionary of devices (its structure should be the same as in the first task of this lesson).
 Remember that shelve objects can be accessed like a dictionary.
-2. In `api.py`, import the data access layer and update the GET endpoint in the `device` to work with `dal`.
+2. In `api.py`, import the data access layer and update the GET endpoint in the `device_inventory` to work with `dal`.